Asel*, 31, is a mother of three children. Asel's husband began to drink, so to feed her family, she needed to find a job.

-He accepted the offer to go to Turkey from a recruiter whom she knew.
-The mother agreed to look after her children, despite her unstable health.
-The recruiter covered her travel expenses and visa costs.
-Start working in a small cafe in Turkey.
-The first month of her work was difficult, she worked 17-18 hours, seven days a week.
-She was told that the first month was an internship, so she would not have to pay.
+Asel accepted an offer to go to Turkey from a recruiter whom she knew.
+Her mother agreed to look after Asel's children, despite her unstable health.
+The recruiter covered Asel's travel expenses and visa costs.
+Asel started working in a small cafe in Turkey.
+The first month of her work was difficult because she worked 17-18 hours a day, seven days a week.
+She was told that the first month was an internship and was not paid.

-After four months of unpaid work, Asel was kicked out of work.
-Asel, she did not reach her goal, and she fell ill.
-Everything returned home with the support of his relatives.
-The United States Agency for International Development (USAID) Dignity and Rights, in collaboration with an international service organization.
-She asked for a sewing machine and got support.
+After four months of unpaid work, Asel was fired.
+She did not earn money and got sick.
+But with the support of her relatives, Asel was able to return home.
+The United States Agency for International Development (USAID), in collaboration with an international service organization, provided Asel with a sewing machine and financial support.

 Today, Asel lives with her children and mother in Talas.
-She can receive daily expenses and allows her to send her three children to school.
+She can cover her daily expenses and send her three children to school.

-In the framework of the USAID Dignity and Rights project, 2,245 victims of human trafficking received assistance, one of them is Asel - Akhmetova Zhyldyz, IOM, senior assistant of the program
+In the framework of the USAID Dignity and Rights project, 2,245 victims of human trafficking received assistance, one of them being Asel.